homeall/dhcphelper/README.md

 :warning: Please make sure your host has port **67 on UDP** *open* on **iptables/firewall** of your OS and it is running on network host mode **ONLY**.

-:bangbang: Your can run the following command to see that is working:
+:bangbang: You can run the following command to see that is working:

 ```
 $ nc -uzvw3 127.0.0.1 67